Skip to main content

 In expressive arts, we consider artistic expression as a gift to ourselves—a gift of renewal, joy, and vitality, a gift that expands our consciousness, and a gift of connection that nourishes those with whom we share it.
 This question of “Art as Gift” became one of the themes weaving itself into this multidirectional inquiry, calling forth other questions such as: What is a fair sharing of resources on a global scale?
 How could a gift society function in today’s world?
 While the endemic debts of African countries seem to be perpetuated by renewed forms of neocolonialism, how can we repair the dynamics of exchange between the global north and the global south?

-These are such big questions.
-Setting aside the idea of finding definitive answers, how can an artistic process make these questions present, shift perspectives, and enlarge our scope sideways?
+Setting aside the idea of finding answers, how can an artistic process make these questions present, shift perspectives, and enlarge our scope sideways?
 How can I—and how can we as a collective—experiment with “Art as Gift”?
 How can we make the impossible possible?
+The collective art laboratories will be an invitation to presence the idea of gift and exchange through the arts and make the impossible possible.
+Together, we will think with our hands, embrace the unknown, and share what emerges.

 LIFE IS MOVEMENT – Stop motion video collage 2024